lanl-ansi/PowerWaterModels.jl/docs/src/index.md

 ```

 ## Overview
-PowerWaterModels.jl is a Julia/JuMP package for the joint optimization of steady state power and water distribution networks.
+PowerWaterModels.jl is a Julia/JuMP package for the joint optimization of steady-state power and water distribution networks.
 It is designed to enable the computational evaluation of historical and emerging power-water network optimization formulations and algorithms using a common platform.
 The code is engineered to decouple [Problem Specifications](@ref) (e.g., power-water flow, optimal power-water flow) from [Network Formulations](@ref) (e.g., mixed-integer linear, mixed-integer nonlinear).
 This decoupling enables the definition of a variety of optimization formulations and their comparison on common problem specifications.